grpc/grpc.io/content/en/docs/what-is-grpc/introduction.md

 While [protocol buffers][] have been available to open source users for some time, most examples from this site use protocol buffers version 3 (proto3), which has a slightly simplified syntax, some useful new features, and supports more languages.
-Proto3 is currently available in Java, C++, Dart, Python, Objective-C, C#, a lite-runtime (Android Java), Ruby, and JavaScript from the [protocol buffers GitHub repo][], as well as a Go language generator from the [golang/protobuf official package][], with more languages in development.
+Proto3 is currently available in Java (both normal and lite-runtime for Android Java), C++, Dart, Python, Objective-C, C#, Ruby, and JavaScript from the [protocol buffers GitHub repo][], as well as a Go language generator from the [golang/protobuf official package][], with more languages in development.
 You can find out more in the [proto3 language guide][] and the [reference